-Updated Thursday, May 26, 2016Preparation is the key to a successful transition from primary to secondary school for children with special needs.
+Updated Monday, May 15, 2017Preparation is the key to a successful transition from primary to secondary school for children with special needs.
 Secondary school is quite different and the changes in structure and routine often cause anxiety in children.
 Parents can do several things to make the transition easier.
 Here are four tips: Talk with your children about the transition to secondary school Talk with your children about the move to secondary school.
 Find out: What they are worried about.
 What they are looking forward to.
 Anything they want their new teachers to know about them.
 Ideas they have to make the transition easier.

 Updated Tuesday, November 10, 2015 For many teens with autism, the transition to adulthood is difficult and leads to unemployment and isolation.
 However, the future prospects for these children improve when they learn practical life skills, according to research presented at the International Meeting for Autism Research in Salt Lake City.
 Children and young adults with adaptive behavior skills have higher levels of employment, less social isolation and better quality of life. “…We found that among adults with autism who were diagnosed as children, the biggest predictor of gaining employment as an adult is having good independent daily self-care skills.
 Because while we can’t change intellectual functioning — and it’s very difficult to change symptom severity […]